 When it comes to gaming, both your mouse and keyboard are essentials.
 A decent, responsive mouse can vary in price significantly.
 Plus, you don’t always get what you pay for.
 That said, your lousy trackball Dell mouse just won’t do for gaming.
 Here is a selection of decent budget mice that pack a punch.

-There are plenty of cheap mouse options available, but few are as highly favored as the MM057.
-I prefer the minimal profile gaming mouse model (read: no lights) so this mouse was a cinch, style-wise.
+There are plenty of cheap mouse options available.
+Few are as highly favored as the VicTsing MM057.
+I prefer the minimal profile gaming mouse model (read: no lights), so this mouse was a cinch, style-wise.
 It has five adjustable DPI levels (2400, 2000, 1600, 1200, 800), an ergonomic design, and two customizable side-buttons, which are staples for any gaming mouse.
-If you’re interested in a flurry of flash as well, check out VicTsing’s Wireless Gaming Mouse.
-It’s essentially a fuller size with an extra DPI button and red LED lighting.

 For beginner gaming, a decent keyboard is absolutely necessary.
 While all keyboards generally work the same, aspects like build quality, input lag, and customization all play important roles.
 Backlit keys, for example, are typically considered extraneous until you’re playing in a dark room.
 For our purposes, we’ll be focusing on all-around keyboard models.